Computer Science vs. Information Technology

 Computer Science Job Opportunities and Responsibilities

-Because computer science is such a vast field, it should be no surprise that career options are equally diverse.
+Because computer science is such a vast field, it should be no surprise that career path options are equally diverse.
 With a CS degree in hand, you can apply for many different roles, with some of the more common including:

 - Computer Network Architect